natelandau/shell-scripting-templates/README.md

 You can copy any complete function from the Utilities and place it into your script.
 Copy it beneath the `### Custom utility functions` line.

-#### 2. Source all the utility files by using scriptTemplate.sh
+#### 2. Source all the utility files by using template.sh

-`scriptTemplate.sh` contains a function to source all the utility files into the script.
+`template.sh` contains a function to source all the utility files into the script.
 Beware, this will require a full path to the location of this repository and will result in a script that will not be portable to other systems.

 ## alerts.bash

-- - **`_columnizeOutput_`** Creates a column output for key/value pairs with line wrapping for the right column (value)
+- **`_columnizeOutput_`** Creates a column output for key/value pairs with line wrapping for the right column (value)
 - -**`_printFuncStack_`** Prints the function stack in use.
 Used for debugging, and error reporting
 - **`_alert_`** Performs alerting functions including writing to a log file and printing to screen
 - **`_centerOutput_`** Prints text in the center of the terminal window